ByteCrak07/magic-query-builder/README.md

 # To read queries from a file (refer example.txt)
 ./magic-query <file>

+# To start the HTTP server (send POST req to generate query)
+./magic-query --serve

 # To see the usage instructions, use the --help flag
 ./magic-query --help
 ```